stargate/data-api/docs/jsonapi-spec.md

 -   [`updateMany`](#updatemany-command)
 -   [`updateOne`](#updateone-command)

 Each command always results in a single response, unless there is an unexpected exception.
 See [Request and Response Messages](#request-and-response-messages).
-Also refer to the [JSON API HTTP Specification](jsonapi-network-spec.md).
+Also refer to the [DATA API HTTP Specification](jsonapi-network-spec.md).

 Commands are defined using the BNF-like syntax, with samples presented using a [JSON](https://www.json.org/) encoding of the language.
 The use of JSON in these samples does not preclude other encodings of the API in the future.